tundish/proclets/proclets/doc/channel.rst

 In order to achieve this, the messages have to be of a certain form; a `Performative` described in `the 2001 paper <https://dblp.org/rec/journals/ijcis/AalstBEW01>`_.

-**Proclets** defines this Performative_ type, but the Channel API is such that you don't have to explicitly create them yourself.
+**Proclets** defines this :class:`~proclets.types.Performative` type, but the Channel API is such that you don't have to explicitly create them yourself.
 However it is useful to understand their structure because it enables powerful interactions and protocols.

-You can ask a Channel to respond to incoming messages by giving them.

 .. autoclass:: proclets.channel.Channel